Table of contents

 Follow this guide to learn how to write a resume that makes an impression, whether you’re an experienced professional or a first-time applicant.

-What to include in your resume to land your next job
+- What to put on your resume to land an interview fast.

 For starters, your resume outline should include the following sections: